"I was not aware of the [low] uptake/participation rate and will actively discuss and encourage patients to participate." - Participant GP

 The NSW Cancer Plan aims to improve outcomes for all cancers across the community.
 However, it has a specific focus on bowel cancer because of its considerable impact on the community.
-By putting into practice what we know about screening, for diagnosing and treating bowel cancer, we can bring about better outcomes.
+The bowel is in the lower part of the digestive system.
+It is divided into the small bowel and the large bowel (colon and rectum).
+By putting into practice what we know about screening, diagnosing and treating bowel cancer, we can bring about better outcomes.

 The impact of bowel cancer